31 Important Things You Need to Know about Korean Dating Culture

 A good friend of mine accidentally bumped into a girl on the subway and broke her phone in a scene straight out of a K-drama.
 They’re now happily married.

 For women, think about gaming both board and other or sports clubs.
-Western women are considered exotic and liberal.
+Western women are considered exotic and liberal in Korea.
 You’ll have to feel out the situation if you’re looking for something serious.

 Language exchange is always a safe choice to start testing the waters, because the people there are open-minded enough to want to improve their English skills.
 In the worst case, you can improve your Korean!